lh3/lh3.github.com/_posts/2018-11-25-on-the-definition-of-sequence-identity.md

 ```
 The identity is 43/(50-2-1)=91.5%.
 I have been using this definition for
 various tasks.
 The latest minimap2 at github outputs such identity at a new
-`ed:f` tag.
+`de:f` tag.
 There is a Perl one-liner for this as well:
 ```
 perl -ane 'if(/NM:i:(\d+)/){$n=$1;$m=$g=$o=0;$m+=$1 while/(\d+)M/g;$g+=$1,++$o while/(\d+)[ID]/g;print(1-($n-$g+$o)/($m+$o),"\n")}'
 ```